 If you’re still in the research phase, then keep reading.
 This post is designed to help you get up to speed on commercial security system technology.

-If you’re too busy to read, check out our slide presentation which summarizes the key points.
+If you’re too busy to read, check out our slide deck which summarizes the key points, and our 11-minute video webinar below.
 If you’re ready to read, keep scrolling down.

 A Framework For Defining Your Business Security System Needs